sotanishy/cp-library-cpp/docs/data-structure/sparse_table.md

 # Sparse Table

-A sparse table is a data structure that can quickly answer range queries on a static sequence of a semigroup $(T, \cdot)$.
+A sparse table is a data structure that can quickly answer range queries on a static sequence of an idempotent semigroup $(T, \cdot)$.

-The binary operation $\cdot: T \times T \rightarrow T$ must be idempotent i.e. $\forall a \in T, a \cdot a = a$

-Idempotent binary operations include: max, min, gcd, bitwise and, and bitwise or.
+An idempotent binary operation is a mapping $\cdot: T \times T \rightarrow T$ such that $\forall a \in T, a \cdot a = a$.Idempotent binary operations include: max, min, gcd, bitwise and, and bitwise or.

 Space complexity: $O(n \lg n)$

 ## Template parameters

 - `T`
-    - The type of the elements.
+    - The type of the set $T$.

 - `T op(T, T)`
     - An associative and idempotent binary operation $\cdot: T \times T \rightarrow T$.